Graduate Assistantships

 (This may be year one or year two, depending on the number of assistantships and the number of opportunities):

-• In the non-teaching year, students will be assigned to work a non-teaching role designed to build a broader experience in the discipline and in allied professional contexts.
-The placement of these positions (15-20 hours/week) can vary from year-to-year, but in the past students have gained experience in academic publishing, libraries and archives, writing instruction and support, digital humanities, podcasting, undergraduate mentoring, and university academic programming.
-Every effort will be made to match student interests and experience with the appropriate non-teaching experience.
+- In the non-teaching year, students will be assigned to work a non-teaching role designed to build a broader experience in the discipline and in allied professional contexts.
+The placement of these positions (15-20 hours/week) can vary from year-to-year, but in the past students have gained experience in academic publishing and editorial work, libraries and archives, writing instruction and support, digital humanities, podcasting, social media and communications, arts and culture programming, undergraduate mentoring, grant writing, faculty research assistantships, and—for those interested in extending their teaching experience—serving as teacher of record in a course of their own design.
+Every effort will be made to match student interests and experience with the appropriate professional experience.